 You’re hardly alone.
 Many of us would love to join the ranks of sightseers, thrill-seekers, and beach-goers, but keep our aspirations under lock and key because we fear the price tag.

 Well, dust off that suitcase: Truth is, there are many ways to shave dollars from your travel budget so your dream can become a reality.

 “More than ever before, Americans are thinking about how they can reach their dream destinations, not simply how they can escape the cold in the winter,” says Greg Geronemus, co-CEO of guided tour company smarTours.
 “If the past year was any indicator, 2017 will be the year of the bucket list travel.”

 Here’s where to begin:

 Save over time.
 As with any future expense, planning is key.
 If you decide today you’d like to head out on an African safari next week, coming up with the necessary resources is going to be a tall—and, for many, impossible—order.
-On the other hand, if you set a target departure date of June 2018 and divide your expected trip cost into monthly installments, your savings plan becomes infinitely more manageable: A $5,000 trip expense spread over 18 months is about $278 per month—still a sacrifice, but certainly less daunting than the lump-sum sticker shock.
+On the other hand, if you set a target departure date and divide your expected trip cost into monthly installments, your savings plan becomes infinitely more manageable: A $5,000 trip expense spread over 18 months is about $278 per month—still a sacrifice, but certainly less daunting than the lump-sum sticker shock.

 “I see this particularly with honeymoons,” says Mollie Fitzgerald, co-owner of Frontiers International Travel in Gibsonia, Penn.
 “Once they make that commitment to each other to get married, they will save up some money and have a very defined budget for a dream vacation.”